-3 The sharing of benefits between customer and supplier/BRP can be different depending on the arrangements between these parties.
+&lt;sup>7 The sharing of benefits between customer and supplier/BRP can be different depending on the arrangements between these parties.

-Opportunities for a variety of pricing and billing options should enable new suppliers with innovative ideas on pricing and billing to enter a market.
-If such opportunities are severely restricted, this might distort competition.
 Source of data Information requests to retailers and information available on PCTs are the most common sources of this data.
-The ACER/CEER MMR already provides an overview of the main pricing options for most MSs, based on PCT information.
+The ACER/CEER MMR already provides an overview of the main pricing options for most capital cities MSs, based on PCT information.
+This metric aims to capture the variety of pricing and billing options available to customers in a relevant market.
+It does not require a detailed monitoring of the offers at each supplier level, although this could provide a useful piece of complementary information to understand the pricing and product strategies followed by different suppliers.
+Another relevant piece of complementary information could be the number of customers on each pricing and billing option.
 In order to quantify this metric the NRA should address the following two sets of questions:1) Is there a variety of pricing options?
 Tick boxes for the yes or no options below.
-Variable price set and announced ahead of time (ex-ante).
+Quantification Variable price set, and announced, ahead of time (ex-ante).
 Example: Price is changed every month and announced before the start of the month.
 Variable price that changes 4-12 times per year Variable price that changes more than 12 times per year Wholesale-based price announced ex-post plus fee and/or mark-up announced ex-ante.
 Example: The wholesale price changes every month and is announced after the month has ended, when the supplier knows what it paid on average during the previous month.
-Price settled against monthly average wholesale Price settled against daily/weekly average wholesale Price settled against hourly average wholesale Quantification Fixed price stipulated in the contract ahead of time.
-Example: Price and fee for the following 12 months are announced in the offer before the customer signs the agreement. ☐ Fixed 3-11 months ☐ Fixed 1-3 years ☐ Fixed 4 years or longer Mixed price based on both fixed and variable components.
+Price settled against monthly average wholesale Price settled against daily/weekly average wholesale Price settled against hourly average wholesale Fixed price stipulated in the contract ahead of time.
+Example: Price and fee for the following 12 months are announced in the offer before the customer signs the agreement.
+Fixed 3-11 months Fixed 1-3 years Fixed 4 years or longer Mixed price based on both fixed and variable components.
 Example: 50% of the consumption is billed according to fixed rate (winter) and 50% according to a variable price (summer) component.
-Mix of variable and fixed price Pricing method varies between seasons Other price that does not fit description above Other pricing 1 (specify) Other pricing 2 (specify) Other pricing 3 (specify) Are there a variety of billing options?
-Tick boxes for the yes or no options available below. ☐ Direct debit ☐ Bank transfer
+Mix of variable and fixed price Pricing method varies between seasons Other price that does not fit description above Other pricing 1 (specify) Other pricing 2 (specify) Other pricing 3 (specify)

-☐ SEPA 4 ☐ Credit card ☐ Cash ☐ Pre-payment ☐ Other (specify) Unit of measure Yes/or no for all the questions and any relevant qualitative explanations Data completeness NRAs should have access to such information as part of their basic market monitoring, although the level of detailed breakdown may vary.
+Are there a variety of billing options?
+Tick boxes for the yes or no options available below.
+Direct debit Bank transfer SEPA Credit card Cash Pre-payment Other (specify) All pricing and billing options should refer to viable options, i.e. it should be possible for the addressed consumer to utilise these options.
+Frequency The frequency for the monitoring of this metric may range from monthly to yearly, depending on the relevant market circumstances.
+Unit of measure Yes/or no for all the questions and any relevant qualitative explanations Data completeness NRAs should have access to such information as part of their basic market monitoring, although the level of detailed breakdown may vary.